 - Tap Driver’s License or State ID and choose your state.

 - Tap Continue and scan the front and back of your ID.

 - Verify your identity via selfie.

-While convenient, be aware that there are some risks, such as data tracking and surveillance.
+While convenient, be aware of some risks, such as data tracking and surveillance.
 This makes it easier to increase the need to show your ID in any situation since so many people carry smartphones.

 And what will Apple do with this information about you?
 Can it be shared with third parties?
-There is also always a chance of a data breach, and this could leave your identity exposed.
+There is also always a chance of a data breach, which could expose your identity.